-- 10. (1) Where a person is arrested and charged with a relevant offence, other than a scheduled offence, and the arresting officer has reasonable cause to believe that the person is dependent on any drug, the arresting officer shall include in the police report, a note of the facts giving rise to that belief. - (2) As soon as practicable after the person is charged with the offence, the Attorney-General - - (a) may review the police report and the person's criminal record; and - (b) may, if satisfied that the person is eligible, recommend to a magistrate or Judge, as the case may be, that the person be referred to the Drug Court to be dealt with in accordance with section 12.
+- 10. (1) Where a person is arrested and charged with a relevant offence, other than a scheduled offence, and the arresting officer has reasonable cause to believe that the person is dependent on any drug, the arresting officer shall include in the police report, a note of the facts giving rise to that belief. - (2) As soon as practicable after the person is charged with the offence, the Attorney-General - - (a) may review the police report and the person's criminal record; - (b) may, if satisfied that the person is eligible, recommend to a magistrate or Judge, as the case may be, that the person be referred to the Drug Court to be dealt with in accordance with section 12. - (3) A magistrate or a Judge may - - (a) in his discretion; or - (b) pursuant to a recommendation by the Attorney-General under subsection (2)(b), by order direct that the person charged be referred to the Drug Court to be dealt with in accordance with section 12.